daveotengo/amalitec-ecom/README.md

     So you can modify application.yml as per your database.

 ## 2. Running as a Packaged Application (Following ways)
-    NB:
-    For some reasons when i used the AOP approach instead of rest for the login and register endpoints when i run the application on docker the login and register endpoints throw a 403 error.
-    So i will advice you use the Way-1 if you want to use login endpoints with aop.
-    Otherwise if you use the Way-2 you will have to pick the token from the logs to make the other endpoints work or Alternatively i have made provision with the rest login and register endpoints
-    Since the Project requirement never mention that we are detailed about the authentication.
-    When i have time i will look at how to fix the AOP login and register endpoints.

     Way-1 :
         Run: "mvn clean install -DskipTests=true" to compile